Stochastic gradient descent

 Stochastic gradient descent (often abbreviated SGD) is an iterative method for optimizing an objective function with suitable smoothness properties (e.g. differentiable or subdifferentiable).
 It can be regarded as a stochastic approximation of gradient descent optimization, since it replaces the actual gradient (calculated from the entire data set) by an estimate thereof (calculated from a randomly selected subset of the data).
 Especially in high-dimensional optimization problems this reduces the very high computational burden, achieving faster iterations in exchange for a lower convergence rate.

-While the basic idea behind stochastic approximation can be traced back to the Robbins–Monro algorithm of the 1950s, stochastic gradient descent has become an important optimization method in machine learning.
+The basic idea behind stochastic approximation can be traced back to the Robbins–Monro algorithm of the 1950s.
+Today, stochastic gradient descent has become an important optimization method in machine learning.

 Background

 Both statistical estimation and machine learning consider the problem of minimizing an objective function that has the form of a sum:

 where the parameter $w$ that minimizes $Q(w)$ is to be estimated.
 Each summand function $Q_i$ is typically associated with the $i$-th observation in the data set (used for training).

 In classical statistics, sum-minimization problems arise in least squares and in maximum-likelihood estimation (for independent observations).
 The general class of estimators that arise as minimizers of sums are called M-estimators.
 However, in statistics, it has been long recognized that requiring even local minimization is too restrictive for some problems of maximum-likelihood estimation.
 Therefore, contemporary statistical theorists often consider stationary points of the likelihood function (or zeros of its derivative, the score function, and other estimating equations).